Nanterre: History

+During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.

+The Hôtel de Ville (town hall), designed in the shape of a pyramid, was completed in 1973.

-On 27 March 2002, Richard Durn, a disgruntled local activist, shot and killed eight town councilors and 19 others were wounded in what the French press dubbed the Nanterre massacre.
-On 28 March, the murderer killed himself by jumping from the 4th floor of 36 Quai des Orfèvres, in Paris, while he was questioned by two policemen about the reason for his killing in the Nanterre City Hall.
+On 27 March 2002, Richard Durn, a disgruntled local activist, shot and killed eight town councilors and 19 others were wounded at the town hall in what the French press dubbed the Nanterre massacre.
+On 28 March, the murderer killed himself by jumping from the 4th floor of 36 Quai des Orfèvres, in Paris, while he was questioned by two policemen about the reason for his killings.

+In June 2023, seventeen year old Nahel Merzouk was killed by a police officer following a traffic stop.
+His death sparked violent unrest around France.

 Administration

 Nanterre is divided into two cantons: